berndbischl/rcoco/readme_setup.txt

   context for the project and what it should always respect

   3) recommended plugins:
-  Minimally: EditorConfig, R (installs also R Syntax), Air
+  Minimally: EditorConfig, R (installs also R Syntax), Air, clangd
-  Recommended: R Debugger, GitLens, C/C++ Advanced Lint, Clang-Tidy, clangd
+  Recommended: R Debugger, GitLens

 R: